Hellhound: Cŵn Annwn

 In Welsh mythology and folklore, Cŵn Annwn (/ˌkuːn ˈænʊn/; "hounds of Annwn") were the spectral hounds of Annwn, the otherworld of Welsh myth.
 They were associated with a form of the Wild Hunt, presided over by Gwynn ap Nudd (rather than Arawn, king of Annwn in the First Branch of the Mabinogi).
-Christians came to dub these mythical creatures as "The Hounds of Hell" or "Dogs of Hell" and theorized they were therefore owned by Satan.
+Christians came to dub these mythical creatures "The Hounds of Hell" or "Dogs of Hell" and theorized Satan owned them.
 However, the Annwn of medieval Welsh tradition is an otherworldly paradise and not a hell or abode of dead souls.

 In Wales, they were associated with migrating geese, supposedly because their honking in the night is reminiscent of barking dogs.
-They are supposed to hunt on specific nights (the eves of St. John, St. Martin, Saint Michael the Archangel, All Saints, Christmas, New Year, Saint Agnes, Saint David, and Good Friday), or just in the autumn and winter.
+They are supposed to hunt on specific nights (the eves of St. John, St. Martin, Saint Michael the Archangel, All Saints, Christmas, New Year, Saint Agnes, Saint David, and Good Friday) or simply in the autumn and winter.
 Some say Arawn only hunts from Christmas to Twelfth Night.
 The Cŵn Annwn also came to be regarded as the escorts of souls on their journey to the Otherworld.
 The hounds are sometimes accompanied by a fearsome hag called Mallt-y-Nos, "Matilda of the Night".
-An alternative name in Welsh folklore is Cŵn Mamau ("Hounds of the Mothers").
+An alternative name in Welsh folklore is Cŵn Mamau, the "Hounds of the Mothers".

-The Americas
+America

 Latin America

 Black hellhounds with fiery eyes are reported throughout Latin America from Mexico to Argentina under a variety of names including the Perro Negro (Spanish for black dog), Nahual (Mexico), Huay Chivo, and Huay Pek (Mexico) – alternatively spelled Uay/Way/Waay Chivo/Pek, Cadejo (Central America), the dog Familiar (Argentina) and the Lobizon (Paraguay and Argentina).
 They are usually said to be either incarnations of the Devil or a shape-changing sorcerer.

 United States

-The legend of a hellhound has persisted in Meriden, Connecticut since the 19th century.
-The dog is said to haunt the Hanging Hills: a series of rock ridges and gorges that serve as a popular recreation area and can also be known as a protector of the supernatural.
+The legend of a hellhound has persisted in Meriden, Connecticut, since the 19th century.
+The dog is said to haunt the Hanging Hills, a series of rock ridges and gorges that serve as a popular recreation area and can also be known as a protector of the supernatural.
 The first non-local account came from W. H. C. Pychon in The Connecticut Quarterly, in which it is described as a death omen.
-It is said that, "If you meet the Black Dog once, it shall be for joy; if twice, it shall be for sorrow; and the third time shall bring death."
+It is said, "If you meet the Black Dog once, it shall be for joy; if twice, it shall be for sorrow; and the third time shall bring death."